travel guide

 Cost of Drinks In Langtang

-The variety of coffee is limited, so if you are a coffee addict, carry your own instant coffee.
+The variety of coffee is limited, so if you are a coffee addict, carry your instant coffee.
 There’s also an option for a cold drink/ soda that costs about $4.
 And in case you want an alcoholic drink, a bottle of beer costs about $7 (600ml).
 The cost of food is the most significant expense of your trekking journey.
-You can carry your reusable water bottle, instant coffee, energy drinks, and a few chocolate bars to minimize your travel cost for food.
+You can carry your reusable water bottle, instant coffee, energy drinks, and a few chocolate bars to minimize your travel costs for food.

 Packing List For Langtang Trek